bbye98/che_2216_grader_software/README.md

-# che_2216_grader_software
+# Grader Software for CHE 2216: Modeling and Simulation in Chemical Engineering
-Software that automates most of the grading process for Professor Giri's CHE 2216: Modeling and Simulation in Chemical Engineering course
+Software that automates most of the grading process for Professor Giri's CHE 2216 course at the University of Virginia

 Features:
 - Automatically creates individual student folders and a local gradebook from the class roster downloaded from UVACollab.